vinc/moros/doc/filesystem.md

 ### Setup in diskless console

-During boot MOROS will detect the disks present on the ATA buses, then the filesystems on those disks.
+During boot MOROS will detect the hard drives present on the ATA buses, then the filesystems on those hard drives.
 If no filesystem is found, MOROS will open a console in diskless mode to allow the user to create one with the `mkfs`
 command:

     > mkfs /dev/ata/0/0